Plombo/vcromclaim/README.md

 * Can recreate a playable replica of the original ROM for SNES games where the original sound data has been removed from the ROM, by re-encoding the PCM sound data to BRR and restoring the BRR data to its original place in the ROM.
+* Automatically extracts the built-in manuals in VC games.
+* Automatically extracts saves for NES, SNES, Genesis, and Nintendo 64 games, converting them to the formats used by popular emulators for those platforms.
-* Displays useful information in the extraction process.
+* Displays useful debugging information in the extraction process.
 * Cross-platform - compatible with Linux, Windows, Mac OS X, and any other platform supported by Python.